greenhenry441/nest-social-networking/blueprint.md

 *   **Role-Based User System:** The application now distinguishes between `parent` and `child` user roles.
 This is stored in the database upon registration and will be used to implement role-specific features and permissions.

 ## Changelog

+### Version 1.0.7

+*   **Authentication UI Redesign:** Redesigned the login and signup pages with a clean, modern aesthetic.
+The new design features a centered, white rounded block for the forms, providing a more intuitive and visually appealing user experience.

 ### Version 1.0.6